SAP-samples/upscale-commerce-open-payment-integration/postman/stripe/Hosted Fields/README.md

 In summary: to import the [Stripe Elements Postman Collection](Stripe%20elements%20-%20HOSTED_FIELDS%20-%20CAPTURE_PER_SHIPMENT%20-%20OPF_Provider_Configuration.json) this page will guide you through the following steps:

-a) Create Your Stripe Test Account
+a) Create Your Stripe Test Account.

-b) Create a Merchant Account Group in OPF Workbench
+b) Create a Merchant Account Group in OPF Workbench.

-c) Setup Your Stripe Test Account to work with OPF
+c) Set up Your Stripe Test Account to work with OPF.

-d) Prepare the [Postman Environment](Hosted%20Fields/Stripe%20elements%20-%20HOSTED_FIELDS%20-%20CAPTURE_PER_SHIPMENT%20-%20OPF_Environment_Configuration.json) file so the collection can be imported with all your OPF Tenant and Stripe Test Account unique values
+d) Prepare the [Postman Environment](Hosted%20Fields/Stripe%20elements%20-%20HOSTED_FIELDS%20-%20CAPTURE_PER_SHIPMENT%20-%20OPF_Environment_Configuration.json) file so the collection can be imported with all your OPF Tenant and Stripe Test Account unique values.

 ## Create a Stripe Account ##
-You can Signup for a free Stripe Test Account at https://dashboard.stripe.com/register.
+You can Sign up for a free Stripe Test Account at https://dashboard.stripe.com/register.

 ## Creating the Merchant Account Group
 Ceate a new Account Group in the OPF Workbench.

-i) In payment integrations.. click Create
+i) In payment integrations.. click **Create**.
 ![](images/opf-payment-integrations.png)

-ii) Add account name (can be anything) and set payment gateway to stripe
+ii) Add account name (can be anything) and set payment gateway to stripe.
 ![](images/stripe-elements-set-gateway.png)

 iii) Click **configure** on Test column of newly created Account.
 ![](images/opf-account-group-id.png)

 **You must set a merchant ID first.**
-You can obtain from your account id found at the following location in the Stripe dashboard <https://dashboard.stripe.com/settings/account>
+You can obtain from your account id found at the following location in the Stripe dashboard <https://dashboard.stripe.com/settings/account>.

 ![](images/stripe-elements-get-account.png)